 Stockholm is not flat

-There is no reasonable explanation why I expected it to be flat, but I was surprised.
+In my dreams, Stockholm was flat.
+There is no reasonable explanation why, but I was surprised.

 Even though Stockholmers are polite and reserved, during rush hour, they transform into a bunch of maniacs.
 Watch out – otherwise, you will get run over by bicycle.